 |5||Programming language syntax|

 |13||Data Abstraction and Object Orientation, Functional Languages|

-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC (Educational Communications Center) Building, room 128, (631) 632-6748.
+If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC(Educational Communications Center) Building, Room 128, (631)632-6748.
 They will determine with you what accommodations, if any, are necessary and appropriate.
 All information and documentation is confidential.

 Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
 For procedures and information go to the following website: http://www.stonybrook.edu/ehs/fire/disabilities

 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
-Faculty are required to report any suspected instances of academic dishonesty to the Academic Judiciary.
+Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/index.html
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/index.html